habanerohq/ruby-style-guide/README.md

   ```

 * <a name="percent-i"></a>
-  Prefer `%i` to the literal array syntax when you need an array of symbols
+  Prefer `%i` to the literal array syntax when you need an array of symbols.
-  (and you don't need to maintain Ruby 1.9 compatibility).
-Apply this rule only
-  to arrays with two or more elements.
+  Apply this rule only to arrays with two or more elements.
 <sup>[[link](#percent-i)]</sup>

   ```Ruby